 If we return to our original joke then every SAP user will know that nothing in life is simple.
 Any transformation is a challenging exercise.
 ERP transformations are likely to be time consuming and complex.
 As Mckinsey reports, challenges like misaligned activities, poor project management, lack of business-IT integration or a missing focus on business value have the potential of making an IT executive’s life very miserable indeed.

-Grasping the benefits of cloud means avoiding the pitfalls of cloud transition projects – and that’s something that less and less organizations are undertaking alone.
+Grasping the benefits of cloud means avoiding the pitfalls of cloud transition projects – and that’s something that less and less organisations are undertaking alone.

 Taking the cloud managed service route

 A recent Frost & Sullivan report found that fully 68% of SAP users were seeking to engage a cloud managed services partner to provide assistance with SAP installations.
 The correct partner can help put in place a robust strategy for developing organisational capabilities while helping adopt cloud infrastructure that actually delivers business value.
 In most instances, you’ll find that your cloud transition should be pretty much friction free compared to other ERP transformation projects.

 If you’d like to know more about the value SAP on AWS can bring to your business, check out our website